Reysian/cdd-prework/README.md

 5. To reset to default coordinates, press the `Reset` button to the right of the `Submit` button.

 ## Credits
-Created on 2025-05-10 for the "Coding the Dream" advanced pre-work assignment.
+Created by Ethan Norrid on 2025-05-10 for the "Coding the Dream" advanced pre-work assignment.